METRO Magazine Logo

 Selection of Deployment Locations

-So far, Imagry is working on autonomous bus projects in Israel, Japan, and Portugal, and proposals are being considered in several other European countries.
+So far, Imagry has been working on autonomous bus projects in Israel, Japan, and Portugal, and proposals are under consideration in several other European countries.

-These locations are being selected partially due to the local laws and regulations regarding autonomous vehicles.
+These locations are being selected in part due to local laws and regulations regarding autonomous vehicles.
 Developing rules is key to deploying autonomous buses on regular city streets.

 Driving on normal roads is a key part of Imagry’s projects.
-While some autonomous vehicle systems are given dedicated driving lanes for their vehicles, Imagry’s buses will be driving alongside everyone else.
+While some autonomous vehicle systems are given dedicated driving lanes, Imagry’s buses will be driving alongside everyone else.

 Even with all the controlled tests, one final test must be conducted to prove that the vehicles can operate without drivers.